 The Great Lakes Food Trail

-Looking for something to tickle the tastebuds this Autumn?
+Looking for something to tickle the tastebuds this Spring?

 NSW Great Lakes Food Trail returns for its Spring event on Sunday 7 October.
 Discover the Mid North Coast region’s finest producers along a trail through rolling green hills and with stunning lakeside views.
 Visit a variety of local farms, wineries and cafes, take an educational tour and enjoy tasting experiences along the way.